Vietnam.vn - Nền tảng quảng bá Việt Nam

 Like humans, plants interact with the individuals around them.
 If the people around you are more susceptible to infection, your own risk of infection increases, and vice versa, the same is true for plants.
 When different genes from the same plant species are mixed and grown together, some combinations are more resistant to pests and diseases.
 This positive biodiversity effect is called linked resistance.

-One of the major challenges facing modern society is to reconcile food security with environmental protection and biodiversity.
+One of the major challenges of modern society is to reconcile food security with environmental protection and biodiversity.
 Pests pose a serious threat to crops, making chemical agents such as pesticides important in agricultural production.
 However, pesticides can reduce insect biodiversity.

 So the question is, which combinations of plant genotypes should be grown together to be effective in fighting pests?
 If two genotypes are chosen from a total of 199, there are 19,701 possible combinations.
 Researchers at the University of Zurich have now developed new genomic prediction methods using physical models to analyze interactions between individuals at the genetic level.